MourIdri/azureiaascodev2/README.md

     #Start the deploiment using this command :
      az group deployment create -g DemoRGJSON --template-uri https://raw.githubusercontent.com/MourIdri/azureiaascodev1/master/azuredeploy.json --parameters @azuredeploy.parameters.json

-   2.3 : Using blob storage for static content
+   2.3 : Using blob storage for static content  # The Static pages are avialble here :

+     # The Static pages are avialble here : https://github.com/MourIdri/flaskgattling/tree/master/frontmarket
+     make sure to change the url of the POST command in the registering form otherwhise it will not respond

 # end of demo 2